Netanyahu defends planned Congress speech as anti-Iran strategy

 "Let's take a step back: This is the most important relationship we have in the world.
 This is something that ought to be and will continue to be, as far as we are concerned, above partisan politics," he said, referring to U.S. ties with Israel.

-The relationship, McDonough said, "stretches across many different things: from values, straight through intelligence cooperation, to defence and security assistance."
+The relationship, McDonough said, "stretches across many different things: from values, straight through intelligence cooperation, to defense and security assistance."

 Six world powers -- the United States, Britain, China, France, Germany and Russia -- have given themselves until the end of June to produce a diplomatic breakthrough with Iran and end a long-running dispute over Tehran's nuclear ambitions.